 There was considerable public and media interest in the banner and in September 2017 it made a special trip to London to appear on the BBC’s The One Show alongside 2016 US Democratic presidential nominee Hilary Clinton.
 In 2018, the centenary year of the passing of the Representation of the People Act, in which all men and some women gained the right to vote in Britain, the banner took centre stage in PHM’s commemorations and went on public display for the first time in the exhibition Represent!
 Voices 100 Years On.

-The banner made a special appearance in the final episode of Channel 4’s series Britain’s Most Historic Towns with Professor Alice Roberts, on Saturday 19 December 2020 at 8.20pm.
+The banner made a special appearance in the final episode of Channel 4’s series Britain’s Most Historic Towns with Professor Alice Roberts.
+You can watch it again online in Series 3, Episode 7.

 The Manchester suffragette banner is one of PHM’s ten treasures; ten pieces picked out by the museum team that they believe capture the ethos, spirit and importance of the museum’s collection.